fedora-python/compileall2/README.md

 * the `-e` command line option for ignoring symlinks pointing outside a specific directory

+* the `--hardlink-dupes` command line option which creates hardlinks between `.pyc` files with the same content

 ## Installation

 * From [PyPI](https://pypi.org/project/compileall2/) via `pip install compileall2`